bimdata/quickstart-onpremise/README.md

 * Retrieve the docker image archives and put them in `files/offline/docker`
 * Copy the script `scripts/create_pip_offline.sh` to a server with the same OS in the same version as production servers but with Internet access.
 The script doesn't need Docker but requires the other previously list dependencies.
 * Run the script and retrieve the created archive and put it in `file/offline/pip`
-* Update `inventories/your_inventory/group_vars/all/docker_images.yml`: `docker_bimdata_tag` needs to have the same value as the date in the docker archive name.
-For example if, the archive is named `docker-app-images-20211208.tar.bz2`, you need to have `docker_bimdata_tag: 20211208`

 ### offline.yml
 You also need to enable offline installation in the ansible inventory in